 The area of your body where the catheter is to be inserted will be sterilized and covered with a surgical drape.

 Your physician will numb the area with a local anesthetic.
 This may briefly burn or sting before the area becomes numb.

 A very small skin incision is made at the site.

 Using image-guidance, a catheter, a long, thin, hollow plastic tube, is inserted through the skin and advanced to the site of the aneurysm or AVM.
-Once the catheter is in position, detachable coils are inserted and positioned in the aneurysm.
-Liquid agents are used to plug the AVM.
+The aneurysm or AVM is treated through the techniques described above.

-If your aneurysm ruptured resulting in a stroke, you will need to remain in the hospital until you are recovered.
+If your aneurysm or AVM ruptured and resulted in a stroke, you will need to remain in the hospital until you are recovered

-If you were treated for an aneurysm that had not yet ruptured, you may stay overnight at the hospital and return home the day after your procedure.
+If you were treated for an aneurysm or AVM that had not yet caused a problem, you may stay overnight at the hospital and return home the day after your procedure.